Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture9.md

 ![Screenshot 2022-03-25 at 13-28-56 https __marlowe-playground-staging plutus aws iohkdev io](https://user-images.githubusercontent.com/59018247/160171667-7bde8bdc-d88b-43c0-9d3c-e8cfa177c5a3.png)

-You can do it in Haskell, you can do it in Javascript, or you can do it in Blockly or directly in Marlowe.
+You can use the playground in Javascript, Haskell, Marlowe, or you can do it in Blockly.

-Blockly is very nice and you don't need any programming experience to do this.
+Blockly is very nice and you do not need any programming experience to do this.

 Some updates have happened since the recording of the lecture.
-Cardano slots have been changed with POSIXtime, so we can use the techniques we used in lecture 3 to get the correct time for the playground.
+Cardano slots have been changed with POSIXTime, so we can use the techniques we used in lecture 3 to get the correct time for the playground.

-In Cardano, the Shelley release is the beginning of time which occurs at: 1596059091000
+In Cardano, the Shelley release is the beginning of time, which occurs at: 1596059091000

 We can use that for slot 0 then calculate the other slots by using Ledger.TimeSlot: